CODE OF CONDUCT

 Medicare Act of 2014 (“PAMA”) requires certain price and other data be reported in an accurate and timely way.

-To report suspected incidents of Healthcare Fraud, Waste and Abuse, contact the Compliance Officer or the Hotline (information listed above for both means by which you can communicate with the Company).
+To report suspected incidents of Healthcare Fraud, Waste and Abuse, contact the Compliance Officer or the Hotline (information listed above for both means by which you can communicate with Adaptive).
 Additionally, contact the Compliance Officer in the event of any questions regarding such compliance.

 All governmental employees are subject to strict limitations on what they are allowed to accept in the nature of “gifts” from contractors such as Adaptive.
 The definition of what constitutes a prohibited gift or promise is often broad, but usually covers entertainment, food or beverages, attendance at corporate events where free food and drink are available, tickets to shows or sporting events, offers of employment, and a wide range of other items that have a monetary value.
 Because Adaptive does business with governmental entities, it is Adaptive policy that no gifts, entertainment, meals, lodging or travel may be provided to a government official or employee or to any other person because of that person’s relationship to the governmental official or employee.
 Also, you must avoid making or discussing any promise or offer of anything that might benefit that person as an individual.
 Discussions or communications regarding any consideration of employing a government employee by Adaptive should only be undertaken after approval by the Compliance Officer.